amirilf/amirilf.github.io/_posts/2023-9-17-helloworld.md

 ---

 There is no useful content 😂😂\
-except saying this for the first time and starting this blog 🌿
+except saying this for the first time & starting this blog 🌿

 ![hello world image](https://upload.wikimedia.org/wikipedia/commons/9/96/Hello_World!_in_Firefox_31.png)